rsjaffe/MIDI2LR/docs/CONTRIBUTING.md

 After successful notarization, run (substitute correct MIDI2LR version number) `xcrun stapler staple MIDI2LR-W.X.Y.Z-osx-installer.dmg`

+## Translations

+There are three components to localize: the application, the plugin and the installer.
+Each unfortunately uses a different format but the program overseeing all localizations (except for the installer's readme file) is POEditor.com.
+To contribute to the translating effort, either by revising translations or adding new terms, contact mailto:rsjaffe@gmail.com to sign up.

+The resulting translation files are located in *data/application*, *data/plugin* and *tools/installer/data/translations*.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the GPLv3: https://github.com/rsjaffe/MIDI2LR/blob/master/LICENSE.txt.